 Boom 2!

 According to the standard, most events go through both stages, first plunging into the depths of the tree and then rising to the very top.
-The dive stage is rarely used, most of the handlers are hung on the ascent stage.
+Programmers rarely use the capturing stage, so they hang most handlers on the bubbling one.

 In the previous lesson, we saw the e.target

-bject is also available; this is the element the handler is attached to.
-One or the other is used, depending on the situation.
+object is also available; this is the element the handler is attached to.
+One or the other is used, depending on the situation:

 There are two ways to do this: